CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

  > **Good to know:** Microsoft Azure Automation service provides a framework to create and schedule workflows to simplify the repetitive and mundane tasks that Cloud administrators perform with Azure.
 The workflows are commonly known as **Runbooks**.

-4. Fill in the details as following:
+4. Fill in the details as follows:

   * **Name:** Enter **stop-prod-vms (1)** in the name block.
   * **Runbook type:** Select **PowerShell (2)** from the dropdown.